Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (The Asean Article)

-The bubble tea in the Southeast Asia region brewed an incredible leap when it came to orders in 2018.
-With the popularity of this tea continuing to rise, this number is expected to continue growing, particularly as bubble tea becomes a global trend.
+The bubble tea market in Southeast Asia experienced a remarkable 3,000% surge in orders during 2018, according to industry data.
+With the popularity of this tea-based beverage continuing to rise, this growth trajectory is expected to persist, particularly as bubble tea establishes itself as a global trend.

 6. Worldwide, the wholesale price of tea rose 50% in 2020 due to the pandemic.